Mental Health Facilities Dixon, IL

 Sinnissippi Centers Inc - 34.0 miles from Dixon, IL

 Sinnissippi Centers Inc is a mental health treatment center in Mount Carroll, Illinois, located at 1122 Healthcare Drive, part of the 61053 zip code.
-Sinnissippi Centers Inc provides outpatient treatment and telemedicine/telehealth.
-Sinnissippi Centers Inc also offers psychotropic medication, integrated dual diagnosis disorder treatment and activity therapy to seniors 65 or older, adults and children / adolescents.
+Sinnissippi Centers Inc provides telemedicine/telehealth and outpatient treatment.
+Sinnissippi Centers Inc also offers behavior modification, group therapy and activity therapy to adults, children / adolescents and seniors 65 or older.
 Sinnissippi Centers Inc supports transitional age young adults.
-Sinnissippi Centers Inc also provides intensive case management, education services and suicide prevention services.
+Sinnissippi Centers Inc also provides education services, psychosocial rehabilitation services and housing services.

 Learn More